Rose Lavaud

-Rose Lavaud is a French football player who plays as a forward for Dijon of the Division 1 Féminine.
+Rose Lavaud is a French football player who plays as a forward.

 Lavaud has played over 250 matches in the Première Ligue.

 Career

 Toulouse

 Lavaud made her league debut against Lyon on 5 September 2010.
 She scored her first league goal against Le Mans on 19 September 2010, scoring in the 16th minute.

 Saint-Étienne

 Lavaud made her league debut against Rodez on 11 September 2011.
 She scored her first league goal against Juvisy on 9 October 2011, scoring in the 8th minute.

 Bordeaux

 Lavaud made her league debut against Lille on 3 September 2017.
 She scored her first league goal against Fleury on 22 September 2018, scoring in the 41st minute.

 Dijon

 In 2019, Lavaud signed with Dijon for one season.
 She made her league debut on 24 August 2019 against Paris FC.
 Lavaud scored her first league goal against Soyaux on 18 January 2020.
 On 11 June 2020, she extended her contract with the club.
 On 16 June 2023, Lavaud extended her contract with the club until 2024.

 Lavaud has played over 100 matches for Dijon.